A Discussion on the Transmission Conditions for Saturated Fluid Flow Through Porous Media With Fractal Microstructure: The Fractal Scaling Model

 \subsection{The Limit Problem}

 In the following it will be assumed that $F\in L^{2}(0,1)$.
-For simplicity of notation we understand that both, the storage coefficient and the interface forcing term are defined on the whole domain $[0,1]$, with $\beta\big\vert_{(0,1) - \B} = f\big\vert_{(0,1) - \B} = 0$.
-It is also assumed that the storage coefficient $\beta\big\vert_{\B}$ scales consistently with the fractal microstructure $\B$ and that the forcing term is summable $f\in \ell^{1}(\B)$. \begin{theorem} The following problems are well-posed.
+For notational simplicity it is understood that both, the storage coefficient and the interface forcing term are defined on the whole domain $[0,1]$, with $\beta\big\vert_{(0,1) - \B} = f\big\vert_{(0,1) - \B} = 0$.
+It is also assumed that the storage coefficient $\beta\big\vert_{\B}$ scales consistently with the fractal microstructure $\B$ and that the forcing term is summable i.e., $f\in \ell^{1}(\B)$. \begin{theorem} The following problems are well-posed.

 \end{theorem} \begin{proof} Consider the bilinear forms